SidMehta/Youtube-Videos-to-Active-Learning-via-Gen-AI/README.md

 **[Watch Demo Video](https://drive.google.com/file/d/168s8aX615GmtZNHecHuS7QelVWjcbTvj/view)**

-This project was developed as part of the annual Google x MIT Hackathon, bringing together talent from MIT and Harvard.
-Working with a small team of 3, I led the product vision and technical implementation that earned us the 2nd Runner-up Prize among highly competitive projects.
+This project was developed as part of the annual Google x MIT Hackathon, competing against teams from across MIT and Harvard.